saurabhzalke/Microblog/README.md

 # flaskMicroblog
-A microblog built using flask
+A microblog built using flask.